Ddyln/Dungeon_Escaper/README.md

-A simple and fun game written in Godot.
-Download and open the 'Dungeon Escaper.exe' file to try it out XD.
+Download and run the 'Dungeon Escaper.exe' to play.